On the category $\mathcal{O}$ of a hybrid quantum group: Introduction

 Let $G$ be a complex connected and simply-connected semisimple algebraic group, and let $B\supset T$ be a Borel subgroup and a Cartan subgroup.
 Bernstein--Gelfand--Gelfand \cite{BGG76} defined the category $\sO$ for $\g=\Lie(G)$, which plays an important role in the study of infinite dimensional representations of $\g$.
 Its analogue for Lusztig's quantum group was studied by Anderson--Mazorchuk \cite{AM15}.

-Recently, a new version of quantum group called the \textit{hybrid quantum group} has been introduced by Gaitsgory \cite{Gai18}, in view of extending the Kazhdan--Lusztig equivalence.
+Recently, a new version of quantum group called the \textit{hybrid quantum group} has been introduced by Gaitsgory \cite{Gai18} (it was called the mixed quantum group in the \textit{loc. cit.}), in view of extending the Kazhdan--Lusztig equivalence.
 It also appeared in \cite{BBASV} for the study of the center of the small quantum group.
 Let $\mathscr{U}_q$ be the quantum group for $G$ over $\C(q)$.
-There are two remarkable $\Z[q^{\pm 1}]$-forms of $\mathscr{U}_q$: \textit{De Concini--Kac's quantum group} $\fU_q$ generated by Chevalley generators and \textit{Lusztig's quantum group} $U_q$ generated by their divided powers.
+There are two remarkable $\Z[q^{\pm 1}]$-forms of $\mathscr{U}_q$: \textit{De Concini--Kac quantum group} $\fU_q$ generated by Chevalley generators and \textit{Lusztig's quantum group} $U_q$ generated by their divided powers.
 The hybrid quantum group $U^\hb_q$ is a $\Z[q^{\pm 1}]$-form of $\mathscr{U}_q$ with triangular decomposition \footnote{In the present paper we will use the definition $U^\hb_q=\fU^-_q\otimes \fU^0_q\otimes U^+_q$, for the convenience of deforming category $\sO$.
 In fact these two definitions lead to the same category $\sO$ (see \cite[Lem 3.1]{BBASV}).}

 where only non-negative half contains divided powers.

 The category $\sO$ for $U^\hb_q$ (denoted by $\sO_q$) is the category of finitely generated $U^\hb_q$-modules that are graded by $X^*(T)$ for the action of $U^0_q$ and locally unipotent for the action of $U^+_q$.
 It can be viewed as a quantum analogue of the BGG category $\sO$ for $\g$ (with integral weights).
 Indeed, note that the latter can be interpreted as the category